selman/emacs-starter-kit/README.markdown

 ## Variants of Emacs

+if your Emacs version lower than 23.2 you must install "cedet" or disable "ecb".

 The Starter Kit is designed to work with GNU Emacs version 22 or greater.
 Using it with forks or other variants is not supported.
 It probably won't work with XEmacs, though some have reported getting it